cbyrohl/scida/docs/getting_started.md

     If you use anaconda, we recommend running

     ```
-    conda create -n astrodask python=3.9
+    conda create -n scida python=3.9
     ```

     Activate the environment as needed (as for the following installation) as

     ``` bash
-    conda activate astrodask
+    conda activate scida
     ```

-    If you are using jupyter/ipython, install and register the astrodask kernel via
+    If you are using jupyter/ipython, install and register the scida kernel via

     ``` bash
     conda install ipykernel
-    python -m ipykernel install --user --name astrodask --display-name "astrodask"
+    python -m ipykernel install --user --name scida --display-name "scida"
     ```